Choheron/InvenPro/README.md

 ## Features
 * The ability to create new categories and items, allowing for the addition and removal of attributes as needed.
+* User friendly UI that allows most employees to better navigate and interact with the program.
 * Storage of all changes and information locally, in Json files.
 * The ability to export data to Excel sheets for Tax or Archive reasons.

 ## About InvenPro
 Originally just a collection of python scripts coded to parse and organize information from excel sheets, **InvenPro** grew into a full fledged project/software that allows the user to keep track of inventory and items easily.
 Development of InvenPro began in the summer of 2021.
-InvenPro has served as a learning experience and an opportunity to dive into **GUI**, **File IO**, **Local Storage**, **User Testing**, etc. in a professional and use heavy environment.
+InvenPro served as a learning experience and an opportunity to dive into **GUI**, **File IO**, **Local Storage**, **User Testing**, etc. in a professional and use heavy environment.

 ## Developed by [Thomas Campbell](https://thomascampbell.dev/)
 * Built in python, due to pythons ease of interaction with Excel and Json files, InvenPro uses **Tkinter**, **Pillow**, **Openpyxl** and more.